valstro/markdown-rules-mcp/README.md

 Note: You can change the default usage instructions file path by adding the `USAGE_INSTRUCTIONS_PATH` environment variable to the MCP server configuration.

+## Tools

+- `get_relevant_docs` - Get relevant docs based on the user's query.
+Is called based on the [usage instructions](#configuring-usage-instructions-optional).
+- `list_indexed_docs` - Count and preview indexed docs & usage instructions.
+Useful for debugging.
+- `reindex_docs` - Reindex the docs.
+Useful if docs in the index have changed or new docs have been added.

 ## How To Use 📝

 Create `.md` files in your project with YAML frontmatter to define how they should be included in AI context.